 Jamie Vardy’s meteoric rise from a non-league scoundrel to a free-scoring Premier League striker is a great footballing story.
 He hassles defenders like a playground bully struggling to balance Key Stage 3 with a premature nicotine addiction.
 Vardy’s tenacity has been well rewarded so far this season.
 The man once rejected by Sheffield Wednesday as a teenager has just written himself into Premier League goalscoring folklore.
 Vardy has now scored in ten consecutive Premier League games, only Ruud van Nistelrooy can boast of a record just as good.
 Not only this but Leicester City are top of the league with already a third of the season gone!
 The Foxes have firmly cemented their place as genuine title contenders, and with Vardy at the helm, who would write them off?

 Vardy is what the FA might call, “unpolished” or “a right old scallywag”, however, the former Fleetwood Town man is fast becoming European football’s most deadly striker, even Real Madrid and Barcelona have taken an interest according to the Independent.

-Nonetheless the fox trot is likely to come to a grinding holt in the coming weeks as Vardy’s Leicester have a daunting set of fixtures to contest, starting against title rivals Manchester United this weekend.
-One thing is for sure; if Leicester are top after Christmas then Jamie Vardy will be having a party.
+Nonetheless, the foxtrot is likely to come to a grinding halt in the coming weeks as Vardy’s Leicester have a daunting set of fixtures to contest, starting against title rivals Manchester United this weekend.
+One thing is for sure; if Leicester is top after Christmas then Jamie Vardy will be having a party.